Conformal Prediction for Dose-Response Models with Continuous Treatments: Background

 \section{Background}

 In this paper we expand upon the potential outcomes framework introduced in \citet{rubin_causal_2005}, otherwise known as the Rubin framework to accommodate continuous treatments.
 Consider a continuous treatment variable $T \in [t_L, t_U]$ with a lower bound $t_L$ and upper bound $t_U$, observed covariates $X$, and potential outcomes $Y(t) \in \mathbb{R}$ representing the outcome that would be observed under treatment level $t$.
 The Conditional Average Dose-Response Function (CADRF) is defined as $\nu(x, t) = E[Y(t)| X=x]$, the expected value over the Individual Dose-Response Functions (IDRF) for all individuals with observed $X$.
-Similar to Conditional Average Treatment Effects (CATE), to estimate the CADRF we make the following standard assumptions~\citep{rubin_causal_2005, hirano_propensity_2004}: \begin{itemize} \item Unconfoundedness: $Y(t) \indep T | X, \, \forall t \in T$.
+Similar to Conditional Average Treatment Effects (CATE), to estimate the CADRF we make the following standard assumptions~\citep{rubin_causal_2005, hirano_propensity_2004}: \begin{itemize} \item Unconfoundedness: $Y(t) \indep T | X, \, \forall t \in \mathcal{T}$.
 This assumption states that, conditional on the observed covariates, the treatment assignment is independent of the potential outcomes.
-In other words, there are no unobserved confounders that influence both the treatment assignment and the outcome. \item Overlap or positivity: $0 < P(T = t | X = x) < 1, \, \forall t \in T$ with $x \in X$.
+In other words, there are no unobserved confounders that influence both the treatment assignment and the outcome. \item Overlap or positivity: $0 < p(T = t | X = x) < +\infty, \, \forall t \in \mathcal{T}$ with $x \in \mathcal{X}$.
 The overlap assumption ensures that for every covariate value $x$, there is a positive probability of receiving any treatment level.
-This is crucial for estimating treatment effects across the entire range of treatment levels. \item Consistency: $Y = Y(t)$ with probability $1$.
+This is crucial for estimating treatment effects across the entire range of treatment levels. \item Consistency: $Y = Y(T)$ with probability $1$ with T the observed treatment assignment.
 This assumption links the observed outcomes to the potential outcomes, stating that the observed outcome is equal to the potential outcome corresponding to the treatment received. \end{itemize} Quantifying the IDRF requires observing the $Y(t)$ for all possible treatment values.
 These treatment values are all counterfactuals and thus impossible to observe as we only can observe $Y$ for a single treatment value $t$ at a time.
 Furthermore for estimating the CADRF, likewise with CATE estimation, the distribution of the treatment assignment can bias the estimation~\citep{hirano_propensity_2004}.
 This distribution of the treatment assignment is called the propensity distribution, which was initially defined for binary treatments. \citet{hirano_propensity_2004} introduced the generalized propensity score (GPS) for continuous treatments that aims to unbias the CATE estimation for continuous treatments.
 The GPS is defined as $\pi(t_i|x)=f_{T|X}(T=t_i|X=x)$, which is the evaluation of $T=t_i$ on the conditional probability density function $T|X$~\citep{hirano_propensity_2004}.
-If the treatment is independent of $X$, i.e. there are no confounders that influence treatment assignment, then $f_{T|X}$ is equal for all possible $X$.
-Furthermore, the treatment assignment is considered uniformly assigned between lower $t_L$ and upper $t_U$ possible treatment if $f_{T|X}$ represents the density function of the uniform distribution between $t_L$ and $t_U$.
+The treatment assignment is considered uniformly assigned between lower $t_L$ and upper $t_U$ possible treatment if $f_{T|X}$ represents the density function of the uniform distribution between $t_L$ and $t_U$.
 The GPS can then be used to mimic the randomly assigned treatment to estimate the unbiased CADRF~\citep{wu_matching_2024}.